-3.1.4.
-Members, according to their date and time of election (those elected at the same time ranking according to alphabetical order).

-3.2.
-If a person after ceasing to be a Member is subsequently re-elected within four years, his or her seniority will be determined by the total length of service as a Member of the Council.
+- 3.1.4.
+Members, according to their date and time of election (those elected at the same time ranking according to alphabetical order). - 3.2.
+If a person after ceasing to be a Member is subsequently re-elected within four years, their seniority will be determined by the total length of service as a Member of the Council.